 Academic Program Overview

-Our original cohort began with only four students.
+Our original cohort (i.e., small class) began with only four students.
 Over time, our cohorts increased to 10 students but in the last three years, our annual student base has increased to approximately 16 students.
 These students are carefully selected from approximately 36-44 students who apply each year.
 We project that this number will continue to increase over time as the need for midwifery schools in the United States continues to grow.
 Most states either regulate direct-entry midwifery or allow its practice by interpretation of existing law.
-As of 2014, 28 states including California have laws that license, register, certify or otherwise regulate the practice of direct-entry midwives.
-Several other states are drafting legislation.
-In order to address this future need, we are now working to expand by opening a campus in Utah, which will be the only residential program in that state.
-We anticipate three to four-micro classrooms to accommodate a complement of 12-16 students in total.
+As of 2017, 30 states including California have laws that license, register, certify or otherwise regulate the practice of direct-entry midwives.
+Several other states are drafting legislation, and most require a Midwifery Education and Accreditation Council (MEAC) accredited midwifery education.
+In order to address this future need, we are now working to expand into other areas of California.

 Students complete 38 learning modules by attending class one day a week.
 To accommodate three cohorts, classes are held typically two days per week, Thursday and Friday.
-In addition to weekly classes, Nizhoni holds monthly seminars which offer the students an opportunity to practice clinical Skills and Drills (SM) in a controlled setting.
+In addition to weekly classes, Nizhoni holds monthly seminars which offer the students an opportunity to practice clinical Skills and Drills in a controlled setting.
 These clinical classes are generally held after regularly scheduled classes or on the weekends.
 Students also work on these skills in the clinical settings of their clinical faculty, midwives and in birth centers.
-We anticipate this same model working for our micro-classroom sites.
 This allows us to have limited administrative staff on a part-time-only basis which keeps overhead costs low.

 Our classrooms and administrative offices are located at 3944 Murphy Canyon Road, Suite C-200, in San Diego, California.
-We lease two academic and three clinical classrooms of approximately 3,400 square feet.
-Our current lease runs through October 2017.
-Nizhoni has a long-term goal of acquiring a permanent location for our school within San Diego.
-However, property prices within San Diego County are high, and in order to achieve this goal, we plan to conduct a capital campaign and solicit donations between 2015 and 2018.
-In addition to finding a permanent building location for our San Diego campus, we plan to expand operations and create self-sustaining micro-classrooms in Utah.
+We lease two academic and two clinical classrooms of approximately 2,521 square feet.
+Our current lease runs through September 2021 Nizhoni has a long-term goal of acquiring a permanent location for our school within San Diego.

 Organization and Management